 How does Microsoft Cloud App Security handle these risks?

 Microsoft Cloud App Security has a wide set of tools targeted at handling insider threats.
-These include user behaviour anomaly detections, cloud discovery anomaly detections, and the newly released ability to scan
+These include user behaviour anomaly detections, cloud discovery anomaly detections, and the newly released ability to scan content of encrypted documents.

 User anomaly detection

 Microsoft Cloud App Security comes with a wide set of out-of-the-box anomaly detection policies that are activated by default as soon as the product is enabled.
 These detections look at the activities performed by users in sanctioned apps and define a usage baseline, leveraging UEBA capabilities to automatically identify any anomalous behaviours going forward.

 An example of these types of detections, aimed at insider threats, is “Unusual file download activity by user”.
 This detection will create an alert whenever a user performs file downloads that differ from their usual pattern – a potential indicator of a data exfiltration attempt.

 In addition to the user anomaly detections for sanctioned apps, Cloud App Security also offers detections aimed at identifying suspicious behaviour of users in unsanctioned applications.
 These detections are based on the data we get and analyze as part of our Cloud Discovery capabilities.

 An example for such detection is “Data exfiltration to unsanctioned apps”, which looks at the amount of data being uploaded by users to unsanctioned applications – one of the most common scenarios of insider threat data exfiltration.